causeroot/challengefinder/backend/README.md

     - `../searchTerms/newSearchStrings.txt` : This file contains the words and word pairs that should be submitted into the Google API, which should be the best indicators for predicting a good URL.
 TODO: <Roux> Write a short blurb about the location & function of the passcode file
-    - `../urls/newUrlList.res` : This file is the direct output of webSearch.
+    - `../urls/newUrlList.url` : This file is the direct output of webSearch.
 It is a list of urls, in json format, that have been found using the new search strings in new_sstrings.txt
-    - `../urls/newUrlList.url` : This file is the direct output of jsonStrip.
-It is a text file output version of the newUrlList.res file.
     - `../svmModel/pNew.binsev` : This file contains the binary prediction of whether the newly searched URLs output from webSearch meet the criteria to be "good URL".
 This is a binary file produced by trainSVM, and must be opened in Octave to view/use.